-fema.gov/national-flood-insurance-program
+fema.gov/flood-insurance

-Almost 40 percent of small businesses never reopen their doors following a disaster because just a few inches of water can cause tens of thousands of dollars in damage.
-Between 2006 and 2010, the average commercial flood claim amounted to just over \$85,000.
+At least 25% of small businesses never reopen following a disaster.
+Flooding is the most common disaster, and many businesses don't understand their risks or potential financial impacts.
+Between 2011 and 2015, the average commercial flood claim was nearly \$90,000.
 Flood insurance is the best way to protect yourself from devastating financial loss.
-Find the flood risk for your business now using our One-Step Flood Risk Profile at floodsmart.gov.
+Find the flood risk for your business now using our One-Step FloodRisk Profile at floodsmart.gov.